Ultimate Shreveport Real Estate Investing Guide for 2026

 Employment Industry Diversity

-Buy and Hold investors do not like to discover the community’s jobs provided by too few employers.
-Diversification in the total number and types of business categories is ideal.
-This stops the disruptions of one industry or corporation from impacting the complete rental housing business.
-You do not want all your renters to become unemployed and your investment property to lose value because the only significant employer in the market shut down.
+Buy and Hold investors don't like to see the site's jobs provided by too few businesses.
+Diversity in the total number and types of industries is ideal.
+This stops the interruptions of one industry or business from impacting the complete rental market.
+If the majority of your renters have the same business your lease revenue relies on, you're in a risky condition.

 Unemployment Rate